 The Executive MBA program offers a strong global component through the integrated use of global case studies and a Global Business and Competition course.
 As part of this course, EMBA students travel to an international destination for a week-long experience.

 Students get a chance to experience first-hand the business practices of another culture.
 The students travel as a class to a different country to gain perspective on how business processes are influenced by prevailing economic, cultural and regulatory environments.

 Historically, the destination has been Shanghai, China.
-The cost of this trip (excluding personal incidentals and some meals) is included in the tuition fee.
+The current cohort is travelling to three cities in Germany.
+The cost of this trip (excluding personal incidentals and some meals) is included in the program cost.

 Testimonials from EMBA graduates themselves:

 "It was a rewarding experience getting over there and seeing how American businesses operate in a foreign country.

 "To say it was an earth-shattering experience is an understatement.
 I had never been to China before.
 And to be able to go in this kind of setting where we were able to go to businesses that had ties to Wichita and ties to Kansas.

 "It tied back into what we learned in the class.
 It was definitely a highlight of my EMBA program." - Angela Hudgins